This post was originally shared in December 2017. It has been updated with improvements to the text and recipe as of April 2020.

 Ingredients

-- 300 grams whole spelt flour
+- 300 grams whole-grain spelt flour

 - 80 grams raw sunflower seeds plus extra for topping